Grant and Grant in Aid

 Assistance to private sector organisations

-24. Government assistance to private sector organisations is constrained by EC State Aid Rules.
-Business areas must, before any scheme is launched or grants paid, establish that the measure or payment is either covered by relevant permissive European legislation or has been notified to and approved by the European Commission as a State Aid.
+24. Government assistance to private sector organisations is constrained by Subsidy controls.
+Business areas must, before any scheme is launched or grants paid, establish that the measure or payment is either covered by relevant permissive legislation or permissible under Subsidy controls.

 25. Before assistance is given to private sector organisations to undertake or assist with a specific project, business areas should establish, so far as possible, that the organisation will be capable of carrying out the project and taking ownership of risks which fall to it, and that the organisation's general management procedures and organisation are sound.
 The potential cost which would fall on the organisation, after allowing an appropriate margin for contingencies commensurate with the organisation's exposure to risks, must also be examined in relation to the assisted organisation's total resources and commitments.